jeffreyleifer/xseed-utils/README.md

 # XSEED-Utils
-This repository contains utilities to convert and verify the xSEED standard for miniSEED file
+This repository contains utilities to convert and verify the xSEED standard for miniSEED files

 ## Install
 run ```cmake .``` on the root directory